mfessenden/SKTiled/docs/Tutorial/Coordinates.md

 SpriteKit uses a coordinate system that is different from Tiled's; in SpriteKit, a SpriteKit node's origin is on the bottom-left, while Tiled's origin is top-left.

-To emulate this, the `SKTilemap` node draws its layers starting at the origin and moving *downwards* into the negative y-space.
-To accomodate this, each layer type has methods for converting points into negative-y space:
+To emulate this, the [`SKTilemap`](Classes/SKTilemap.html) node draws it's layers starting at the origin and moving *downwards* into the negative y-space.
+To accommodate this, each layer type has methods for converting points into negative-y space:

 ```swift
 // iOS with UITouch